The best way to attract more interest and find a buyer when selling your motorcycle is to write a proper advert.

 Take more than one photo – aim for at least 5.
 In this day and age of brilliant camera phones, there’s no excuse not to have decent photos.
 We’ve all skipped over classified ads with only one picture in, so what makes you think people will react differently to your advert?
 They won’t.

-Also make sure you show the bike from all angles.
+Also, make sure you show the bike from all angles.
 We have seen so many classified ads where there are 10 photos, all of them just slightly different shots of one side of the bike.
 It’s not rocket science, is it?
+A buyer wants to know that you’re not hiding anything.

 List all the important elements of the bike, ordered with the most important first.
 Within 10 seconds the buyer needs to know: What the bike is, how much you want for it, how many miles it has covered, what the service history is like, how many owners it has, what modifications it has.